A Field Guide to Alliterative Verse

 For example: and hate festered.

-Type D: Lift, Lift-Dip (with a secondary stress in the dip)
+Type D: Lift, Lift-Dip-Dip (with a secondary stress distinguishing the first dip from the second)

 For example: Hell's masterpiece

-Type E: Lift-Dip-Lift (with a secondary stress in the dip)
+Type E: Lift-Dip-Dip-Lift (with a secondary stress distinguishing the first dip from the second)

 For example: overwhelmed all.